The information will differ depending on which type of vehicle.

 As insurers may apply different rating factors when setting your price, prices between insurers can differ.

 The Fund Levy and GST are always included as part of the total price you pay.

 Our Green Slip Check makes it quick and easy to compare CTP prices across different insurers.

 A new CTP scheme

-The new CTP Green Slip scheme started on 1 December 2017, partly to make premiums more affordable and reduce insurer super-profits.
+The new CTP Green Slip scheme started on 1 December 2017 to make premiums more affordable and better support injured people.

 We are closely monitoring and managing the performance of the new scheme to:

 - promote competition and innovation in the setting of premiums

 - ensure the sustainability and affordability of the scheme and fair market practices